 e.
 To delegate to subordinate boards, which are open to all Tribal of the foregoing powers, reserving the right to review any actions taken by virtue of such delegated powers.

 g.
-To investigate, restore and preserve our ancestors’sacred burial
+To investigate, restore and preserve our ancestors sacred burial grounds and heritage.

 Any rights and powers herein vested in The Tribe of the Whitetop Band of Native Indians by this Constitution and By-Laws shall not be abridged, but may be exercised by the people of The Tribe of the Whitetop Band of Native Indians.

 ARTICLE X - BILL OF RIGHTS

 Suffrage; Any Tribal Citizen of The Tribe of the Whitetop Band of Native Indians entitled to vote who is eighteen (18) years of age or over, maintains contact information, shall be entitled to vote at any election when he or she presents himself or herself at the assigned voting venue, tenders a mail-in ballot or other electronic means approved by the Whitetop Tribal Council.

 All citizens of the Tribe shall be accorded equal opportunities to participate in the economic resources and activities of the Tribe.